𝐒𝐡𝐨𝐫𝐭 𝐁𝐢𝐨𝐠𝐫𝐚𝐩𝐡𝐲 𝐨𝐟 𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐚𝐝

 The Jews, despite their treaty, now hardly concealed their hostility.
 They even went so far in flattery of Quraysh as to declare the religion of the pagan Arabs superior to Islām.
 The Prophet was obliged to take punitive action against some of them.
 The tribe of Banu-Nadheer were besieged in their strong towers, subdued and forced to emigrate.
 The Hypocrites had sympathized with the Jews and secretly egged them on.

 𝐓𝐡𝐞 𝐖𝐚𝐫 𝐨𝐟 𝐭𝐡𝐞 𝐓𝐫𝐞𝐧𝐜𝐡

-In the fifth year of the Hijrah the idolaters made a great effort to destroy Islām in the War of the Clans or War of the Trench, as it is variously called; when Quraysh with all their clans and the great desert tribe of Ghatafan with all their clans, an army of ten thousand men rode against Madīnah.
-The Prophet (by the advice of Salman the Persian) caused a deep trench to be dug before the city, and himself led the work of digging it.
+In the fifth year of the Hijrah, the idolaters made a great effort to destroy Islām in the War of the Clans or War of the Trench, as it is variously called; when Quraysh with all their clans and the great desert tribe of Ghatafan with all their clans, an army of ten thousand men rode against Madīnah.
+The Prophet (on the advice of Salman the Persian) caused a deep trench to be dug before the city, and he led the work of digging it.